mohamedAbouda/chefaa_backend/README.md

 This application has 2 unit tests files (PharmacyTest, ProductTest) each file has 4 main crud tests.

 >  Tests\Unit\PharmacyTest

-  ✓ it can create a pharmacy
+ - ✓ it can create a pharmacy
-  ✓ it can update a pharmacy
+ - ✓ it can update a pharmacy
-  ✓ it can show a pharmacy
+ - ✓ it canshow a pharmacy
-  ✓ it can destroy a pharmacy
+ - ✓ it can destroy a pharmacy

 >    Tests\Unit\ProductTest

-      ✓ it can create a product
+ - ✓ it can create a product
-       ✓ it can update a product
+ - ✓ it can update a product
-       ✓ it can show a product
+ - ✓ it can show a product
-       ✓ it can destroy a product
+ - ✓ it can destroy a product

 To run the unit tests please run